AnyLog-co/documentation/image mapping.md

 is sufficient to retrieve the needed images from the remote nodes. be retrieved from the remote node.

+Note: In the examples below, AnyLog Commands and Data Assignments are sometimes enclosed within
 ## Prerequisite

 1) An operational AnyLog Network